 Photo courtesy of Landmark Services, Inc.

 Sure, you could devote time to cleaning up all of your dog’s drool spots every day.
 But if you take a few steps to keep them from happening in the first place, you’ll save yourself a lot of effort.
-You can avoid future spots by laying a large mat under feeding areas, and by using old towels or coverings to temporarily protect those areas that your dog loves to drool on.
+You can avoid future spots by laying a large mat under feeding areas, getting your pet a spill-proof water bowl, and by using old towels or coverings to temporarily protect those areas that your dog loves to drool on.

 With a little bit of attention and the secret cleaning formula the pros use, you can do away with drool spots for good.